-All purchased SMS and MMS enabled Toll-Free numbers should be "verified" to ensure message reliability.
+All purchased Toll-Free Numbers (TFN) should be "verified" to ensure SMS and MMS reliable message delivery.

-To request verification of a Toll-Free number if you have an email account provided by Gmail, please complete and submit this Google form, which allows you to upload a file to review your request’s opt-in requirement.
+Single Submission Form - To request verification of a TFN if you have an email account provided by Gmail, please complete and submit this Google form, which allows you to upload a file to review your request's opt-in requirement.

-Otherwise, please use this Google form, which asks you to provide a hyper-link to a file we can download or browse to review your request’s opt-in requirement.
+Otherwise, please use this Google form, which asks you to provide a hyper-link to a file or URL we can download or browse to review your request’s opt-in requirement.

-After your request has been processed by Vonage, you will be contacted at the provided email address with a status update.
+After your request has been processed, you will be contacted with a status update at the email address provided.

-Verification is a lightweight on-boarding process that allows customers to privately submit their users’ business information and messaging use case in order to be approved to route mobile messages over the nationwide wireless networks.
+Verification is a lightweight on-boarding process that privately submits content provider business information and messaging use cases to be approved to route messages over nationwide wireless networks.

 What Does Verified and Unverified Mean?

-A Verified Toll-Free number means that the message content has been reviewed and does not fall under the Disallowed Content Policy.
-Also, it means the number does not send Spam (unsolicited messages) to users and the message sender’s traffic type is known, documented and the number is only associated with the company submitted on the verification request.
+A Verified TFN means the message content has been reviewed and does not fall under the Disallowed Content Policy.
+Also, it means the number does not send Spam (unsolicited messages) to users and the traffic type is known, documented and the number is only associated with the business submitted on the verification request.

 Unverified Toll-Free Numbers

-It is recommended to verify all Toll-Free numbers regardless of messaging traffic volume.
+It is recommended to verify all TFNs regardless of messaging traffic volume.

-Canada - Only Verified Toll-Free numbers will be able to route messaging traffic to Canada.
+Canada - Only Verified TFNs will be able to route messaging traffic to Canada.

-- If an unverified Toll-Free number sends a message to terminate on a Canadian carrier, it will be blocked.
+- If an unverified TFN sends a message to terminate on a Canadian carrier, the message will be blocked.

-US - Unverified Toll-Free numbers may route messaging traffic to the US, but under volume threshold limits.
+US - Unverified TFNs may route messaging traffic to the US, but under volume threshold limits.

-- All unverified number messages, regardless of being successfully sent or not, will count toward the daily, weekly and monthly volume limits if they are processed through the network.
+All unverified number messages, regardless of being successfully sent or not, count toward the daily, weekly and monthly volume limits if they are processed through the network.

-- If you send 25,000 messages on the first day of the month, the first 2,000 are delivered, the remaining 23,000 will be blocked and you have met your monthly maximum.
+- For example, if a content provider sends 12,000 messages on the first day of the month, the first 2,000 are delivered, the remaining 10,000 will be blocked and the monthly maximum has been met.

 - Message thresholds are subject to change.

-1. A customer submits a verification request form to Vonage (via single or bulk form).
+1. Customer submits a verification request form to Vonage (via single or bulk form).

-2. Vonage reviews the request to pre-approve and submit for verification.
+2. Vonage reviews the request to pre-approve and submit to the wireless carriers for verification.

-- Vonage may contact you at the provided email address to request further details to complete the request form.
+- Vonage may contact the submitter at the email address provided to request further information to complete the form.

-- Each temporarily verified number is immediately activated to send and receive messages immediately upon submission to the carriers.
+- Each provisionally verified number is activated to send and receive messages immediately upon submission to the carriers.

-5. You will receive another email status update indicating whether verification is approved, or not approved.
+5. Submitter will receive another email with a status update indicating whether verification is approved, or not approved.

 Who Can Request a Toll-Free Number to be Verified

-A business or organization that wants to send and receive mobile messaging traffic must first purchase a Toll-Free number.
+A business (or organization) that wants to send and receive mobile messaging traffic must first purchase a TFN.

 Then, the number must successfully complete the Toll-Free verification process.